Hillary’s TAE/IGY Hut, Scott Base

 As it turned out, Hillary’s team reached the South Pole before Fuchs, becoming the first overland expedition to arrive there since Scott in 1912 (and third overall), and the first using motorised transport.
 In just over a year on the Ice, Hillary’s party established Scott Base, supported Fuchs, and explored and mapped considerable areas of the Ross Sea region and Trans-Antarctic mountains.

+The hut was listed as a Historic Site and Monument under the Antarctic Treaty System in 2003.
 Today, Hillary’s hut, which served as Sir Ed’s Antarctic home, stands as the oldest building at Scott Base.
 It marks the birthplace of New Zealand’s enduring presence on the continent.

 Recognising the site’s profound historical and cultural significance, the Antarctic Heritage Trust initiated a comprehensive conservation effort as part of its Ross Sea Heritage Restoration Project (RSHRP).